-Here are some of the other things you should be looking to avoid when working with an extension cord:
+Here are some of the other things you should be looking to avoid when working with an extension cord or electrical cord:

 The best way to avoid accidents involving extension cords is by acknowledging that extension cords pose a threat.
 Most accidents happen because people are simply unaware of how dangerous they can be.
 By acknowledging the threat, you can protect yourself and your co-workers from accidents.